OnekO/codeception-testlink/README.md

 ## Configuration

 The extension requires four configuration parameters to be set (`user`, `apikey`, `project`).
-There are additional configuration options for overriding statuses and disabling the connection to TestRail.
+There are additional configuration options for overriding statuses and disabling the connection to TestLink.

 To enable the extension the following can be added to your `codeception.yml` config file: